NEDC Baby Counter: 643

 Marketing and Development Director

 Mark Mellinger handles all marketing and public relations functions for the NEDC and is also in charge of our development efforts.
-He has spent more than two decades working in media and public relations, doing everything from anchoring nightly TV newscasts to interviewing top presidential candidates to calling play-by-play for professional baseball.
-In addition to his role at the NEDC, he continues his broadcast journalism career by working for WATE, The Gospel Coalition and Bott Radio Network.
+He has spent more than two decades working in broadcast journalism, a career he continues by also serving as a news anchor for WATE-TV and hosting a talk show for Bott Radio Network.

 Kathi Young loves educating NEDC families and is often the first person couples talk with upon beginning their embryo adoption journey with us.
 She has more than three decades of experience working as a registered nurse within the medical/surgical, operating room and children’s hospital fields.